CRA555/Feedback/README.md

 # Feedback
 This is the GitHub repository for feedback.
 Hello and welcome, if you are reading this I trust you are able to use this makeshift website that contains a login and booking system for my exams.
+If you need some help with making a booking, there is a video for yourself which explains how to make one, its in the files dicretory.
 Once you have tested this webpage you will need to fill out a form, which is linked below for yourself to access.
 Here are some pre-made log in details for yourself to use if you need to, where they are used will be stated before them.
 Customer log in: